drupalaihub/LEI-Module/web/modules/custom/lei/README.md

 This module creates a new content type named application with the following fields:

 Company name (title)
-Registration number - Plain text, 255 characters Country code - Plain text, 2 characters
+Registration number
+Country code
-LEI code - Plain text, maximum 20 characters
+LEI code
-Next renewal date - Date only field
+Next renewal date
-LEI status - Plain text, 255 characters
+LEI status
-GLEIF last update - Date field with both date and time
+GLEIF last update

 Update GLEIF Data Function
 The module provides a function to update GLEIF data for a specific application.
 You can access this function via a URL where the node ID is an argument.